Dopamine (Mila J album): Critical reception

 Dopamine was met with generally positive reviews from music critics.
 At Album of the Year, a website that aggregate reviews of music albums, which assigns normalized scores based on user ratings, the album received an average score of 60, based on 8 ratings.
-Adelle Platon of Billboard said, "The sassy hip-hop songstress may have not achieved the same success as her fellow R&B music associates such as two-time collaborator B.o.B, labelmate Marques Houston and her sister Jhené Aiko, but her slick hip-hop style and raunchy music outshines most of them on this authentic body of work as she shows off her sopranic soulful vocals behind trap-influenced beats."
-Kevin Goddard of HotNewHipHop said, "Laced with 13 tracks in total, the follow up to last year’s 213 EP features explicit slow jams and groovy bops.
+Adelle Platon of Billboard highlighted multiple songs from the album, such as "I Do Love You", "Fuckboy", and "Body".
+Kevin Goddard of HotNewHipHop said, "Laced with 13 tracks in total, the follow-up to last year’s 213 EP features explicit slow jams and groovy bops.
 The album also features a lone appearance from multi-talented LA artist I Rich, who appears on the track I Do Love You."
-Jon Powell of Respect stated, "Like her previous music efforts, Los Angeles native Mila J's new album Dopamine contains radio-friendly, vulnerable and rhythmic music with explicit lyrical content.
-Mila J is not really considered a "sanger" but I like the music paired with her voice because it works for her.
-Furthermore, this is a real smooth album.
-The deeper you go into it gets really smooth and tranquil.
-For the grown and sexy."
 Rap-Up.com added to their blog, "Mila J is giving fans a Dopamine rush with the release of her latest project."
 Elle Breezy of Singersroom said that Dopamine features "slow jams and bangers in the style of her carefree brand of female empowerment."

-In 2017, Vibe named the album number 2 out of 17 albums listed as a part of its "Favorite Underrated Albums of 2017" list and wrote: "Mila J is an underappreciated gem, so we valued our conversation with her.
-Dopamine is a fun, energetic journey that boosts self-confidence.
-The rhythms, the vibes, the pulsations I got from this record is just indescribable.
-Pure magic from start to finish.".